David Rodman

-David Rodman (born 10 September 1983) is a Slovenian professional ice hockey player who plays for DVTK Jegesmedvék of the Tipsport Liga in Slovakia.
+David Rodman (born 10 September 1983) is a Slovenian former professional ice hockey player.
+He last played for DVTK Jegesmedvék of the Slovak Tipsport Liga in 2020.

 He previously played with the Graz99ers of the EBEL during the 2014–15 season, on 15 January 2015, from Swedish HockeyAllsvenskan club, IK Oskarshamn.
 On 8 August 2015 Rodman returned to the Germany second tier, signing a one-year deal with Dresdner Eislöwen of the DEL2.

 He participated at several Ice Hockey World Championships as a member of the Slovenia men's national ice hockey team.

 His elder brother Marcel also played the sport professionally.